Introduction to PostgreSQL log

 The name of the application is less than 64 characters and can be displayed in the view named pg_stat_activity and is also included in the CSV logs that are maintained and can be included in other logs.
 Note that this application name should only contain ASCII characters that are printable; otherwise, those characters will be replaced with a question mark(?).

 If this parameter is set to true, then checkpoints and restart points will also be logged in server logs.

 Conclusion – PostgreSQL log

-We can make the use of the log management system provided in PostgreSQL for debugging the issues, finding out the causes and improving the database operations efficiency and maintaining the logs for future reference.
-We can set different parameters to define the logging behavior and pattern and mention what things should be logged when the logging should be enabled and where the logs should be stored that are generated.
+We can use the log management system provided in PostgreSQL for debugging the issues, finding out the causes and improving the database operations efficiency and maintaining the logs for future reference.
+We can set different parameters to define the logging behaviour and pattern and mention what things should be logged when the logging should be enabled and where the logs should be stored that are generated.

 This is a guide to the PostgreSQL log.
 Here we discuss the Introduction to PostgreSQL log and its Severity Levels of Messages and different Parameters Related to Logging.
 You can also go through our suggested articles to learn more –